Acianthus: Description

 Orchids in the genus Acianthus are terrestrial, perennial, deciduous, sympodial herbs with a single egg-shaped, heart-shaped or lobed leaf at the base.
 They have small, roughly spherical, underground tubers from which the flower stems arise.
 Lacking true roots, they have root-like stolons which develop "daughter" tubers at their ends.
 These orchids spend the dry, summer months dormant until, following late-summer or autumn rains, the leaf appears.
 The leaf is glabrous, sometimes ground-hugging, more usually held above the ground and is often purplish-red on the lower surface.
 Sometimes the leaves of plants with flowers are different from those lacking them.
 The leaves of all Australian species are very similar, making them hard to identify to species level in the absence of flowers.

 Flowers appear in the cooler months, usually in autumn, winter or spring, There are one to many resupinate small, green, pinkish or purplish flowers 4 to 5 mm in diameter.
 The flowers are held on an upright, narrow but fleshy stalk, blend in with their surrounding and often resemble mosquitoes.
 The sepals are longer than the petals and usually have a long, thin extension on their end.
 The dorsal sepal is broader than the lateral ones and sometimes forms a hood over the column.
 The lateral sepals project forward beneath the labellum and the petals spread widely or curve backwards against the ovary.
 The labellum is heart-shaped and has a prominent callus.
 The fruit is a thin-walled, glabrous capsule, containing a large number of winged seeds.

 Taxonomy and naming

 The genus was first formally described by Robert Brown in 1810 in Prodromus Florae Novae Hollandiae.
 He described three species (A. fornicatus, A. exsertus and A. caudatus) but did not nominate a type species.
 Orchids in this genus are closely related to those in the genus Caladenia.
-Some Australian species, formerly included in Acianthus, have been transferred to other genera, such as Acianthella.

 The genus name (Acianthus) is derived from the Greek ake or akis, "a point, needle" and anthos "flower" referring to the pointed perianth and the acuminate floral segments.

-Species list
+Species

-The following is a list of Acianthus species accepted by Australian Plant Census as at March 2022, apart from A. sinclairii that is accepted by the New Zealand Plant Conservation Network:
+The following is a list of Acianthus species accepted by Australian Plant Census as at March 2025, apart from A. sinclairii that is accepted by the New Zealand Plant Conservation Network: